Gary Player's Success and Achievements in Timeline

 In 2000, Golf Digest magazine ranked Gary Player as the eighth greatest golfer of all time.

-2002: Second Greatest Global Golfer
+2002: Ranked Second Greatest Global Golfer

-In 2004, Ernie Els won the World Match Play Championship for the sixth time, surpassing Gary Player's previous record of five wins.
+In 2004, Ernie Els won the World Match Play Championship for the sixth time, surpassing Gary Player's record of five wins.

-2013: The Player Foundation's 30th anniversary
+2013: The Player Foundation's 30th Anniversary

 January 2021: Awarded Presidential Medal of Freedom

-On January 7, 2021, Gary Player was awarded the Presidential Medal of Freedom by United States President Donald Trump.
+On 7 January 2021, Gary Player was awarded the Presidential Medal of Freedom by United States President Donald Trump.